Kebyart, extreme synchronization

 Tell me how Kebyart, this saxophone quartet, came into being.
 I'm intrigued.

 It was born in the heart of the Escola Superior de Música de Catalunya (ESMUC).
-We were all studying with the same teacher, Nacho Gascón, although each of us had our own chamber music group.
+We all studied with the same teacher, Nacho Gascón, even though each of us had our own chamber music group.
 We were friends and wanted to play together.
-Kebyart was born in 2014 from our interest in chamber music and the desire to spend more time together.
-Since then, even though many things have changed, the friendship and the pleasure of playing remain intact.
-We still have certain pillars.
+Kebyart was born in 2014 out of our interest in chamber music and the desire to spend more time together.
+Since then, even though many things have changed, the friendship and pleasure of playing remain intact.
+We still keep certain pillars.

 And what are these pillars?

-The curiosity to discover a new repertoire, the desire to transcend oneself.
-We are a saxophone quartet, which is perhaps still a bit atypical today, even though it dates back to the 19th century.
-Our intention is to make the quartet a pioneering chamber music ensemble in the 21st century, expanding the repertoire through commissions and national and international projects.
+The curiosity to discover new repertoire, the desire to transcend oneself.
+We're a saxophone quartet, which is perhaps still a rather atypical formation today, even if it dates back to the 19th century.
+Our intention is to make the quartet a pioneering chamber music ensemble in the 21st century, expanding the repertoire through national and international commissions and projects.

-Yes, we seek it by starting from tradition, because since our years at the ESMUC we have trained with teachers who were not specialists in our instrument.
-The exercise of putting down roots in tradition was done little by little.
-I am referring to the time when we studied at the European Chamber Music Academy (ECMA) and met the Hagen Quartet.
+Yes, we're looking for it, starting from tradition, because since our years at the ESMUC, we've trained with teachers who weren't specialists in our instrument.
+The process of putting down roots in tradition has been a gradual one.
+I'm referring to the time when we studied at the European Chamber Music Academy (ECMA) and met the Hagen Quartet.

-We try to ensure that our performances contain a message, that they are not just a collection of pleasant or unpleasant sounds, but sounds that can explain and tell stories.
-And, furthermore, that the quartet becomes a leading ensemble of our time.
+We try to ensure that our shows contain a message, that they are not just a collection of pleasant or unpleasant sounds, but sounds that can explain and tell stories.
+And, furthermore, for the quartet to become a leading ensemble of our time.

 What inspires you?

-We play high quality music with stories already written.
-In the end, we evoke a musical discourse that moves from moments of great intensity to moments of great serenity, creating a contrast, a space for a narrative that does not need to be translated into images or musical stories, but is supported by a force.
+We play high-quality music whose stories have already been written.
+In the end, we evoke a musical discourse that moves from moments of great intensity to moments of great serenity, creating a contrast, a space for a narrative that doesn't need to be translated into images or musical stories, but is sustained by a force.

 Yes, there is!
-Although, of course, there is no limit to technical perfection.
-We started playing at the age of eight and after so much time spent practising with the instrument, we end up merging into it, trying to achieve that perfection which, although never achieved, is sought after, because the more you know, the more you want to know.
+Although, of course, technical perfection knows no bounds.
+We started playing at the age of eight and, after so much time spent practicing with the instrument, we end up melting into it, trying to achieve that perfection which, although never attained, is sought after, because the more you know, the more you want to know.

-We are reaping the benefits of the efforts we have been making for seven years now.
-We are in a pleasant moment of internationalisation, and at the same time very intense: we have been selected in the European Concert Hall Organisation (ECHO), a support that has allowed us to play in some of the most important halls of the European scene, such as the Philharmonie in Paris or the Elbphilharmonie in Hamburg.
+We've been reaping the rewards of our efforts for seven years now.
+We're in a pleasant moment of internationalization, and at the same time very intense: we've been selected in the European Concert Hall Organization (ECHO), a support that has enabled us to play in some of the most important halls on the European scene, such as the Philharmonie de Paris or the Elbphilharmonie in Hamburg.

-You are, without a doubt, in a moment of consolidation.
+You're undoubtedly in a period of consolidation.
 And in Catalonia?

-In a way, we are already more established.
-We have won prizes such as the 2016 Palau Prize or the XII Monsterrat Alavedra-BBVA Chamber Music Prize, which have helped us.
+In a way, we're already more established.
+We've won prizes like the 2016 Palau Prize or the XII Monsterrat Alavedra-BBVA Chamber Music Prize, which have helped us.

 How do you see the current music scene?

 We play contemporary music, but not only.
-We play in these circuits, such as the MIXTUR festival in Barcelona or other contemporary programmes, but we go through a wide range of styles, where all of them interact and are compatible.
-When we play in cycles or festivals devoted exclusively to contemporary music, we always feel that this music can be more difficult to understand, because the public has prejudices; but we believe that if we work well and the musicians make the effort to offer the keys to understanding the works, contemporary music ends up being music of great quality that can move everyone.
+We play in these circuits, such as the MIXTUR festival in Barcelona or other contemporary programs, but we play across a wide range of styles, where all interact and are compatible.
+When we play in cycles or festivals devoted exclusively to contemporary music, we always feel that this music can be more difficult to understand, because the public has prejudices; but we believe that if we work well and the musicians make the effort to offer the keys to understanding the works, contemporary music ends up being high-quality music that can move everyone.

 How would you define Kebyart's style?

 Eclectic.
-We play everything from baroque to neo-classical to music of today.
-What we believe in is excellence, everything that communicates and brings quality.
+We play everything from baroque to neo-classical to contemporary music.
+What we believe in is excellence, anything that communicates and brings quality.

-We trust in pieces that, although seemingly unrelated, end up being tied together by an idea that connects them all.
-And furthermore that this idea serves as a guide for the listener, allowing him or her to make additional musical bridges.
-A bit like going to a museum and looking at a collection of paintings or sculptures that revolve around a theme or aesthetic.
+We trust in pieces that, although seemingly unrelated to each other, end up knitting together on the basis of an idea that connects them all.
+And what's more, that idea serves as a guide for the listener, enabling him or her to make additional musical bridges.
+A bit like going to a museum and contemplating a collection of paintings or sculptures that revolve around a theme or aesthetic.
 They may not evoke anything in isolation, but they do if you link them together in a common discourse.

 What are your musical references?

 One of our references is the Casals Quartet in Barcelona.
-And Jörg Widmann, a musician whom we admire and respect in all artistic aspects.
-He is not only a musician, but also a composer, a conductor and a clarinettist.
-He tries to be a total musician, distinguishing himself in all disciplines with great talent.
+And Jörg Widmann, a musician we admire and respect in all his artistic facets.
+He's not just a musician, but also a composer, a conductor and a clarinettist.
+He strives to be a total musician, distinguishing himself in all disciplines with great talent.

 Yes, we are saxophonists, but we make our own arrangements.
 We believe in a more complete vision of the musician, who is not limited to being a performer.
-The 19th century was the century of specialisation, but long before that, many musicians of the stature of Mozart, Bach or Mendelssohn were already improvisers, composers or musicologists, artists connected to music as an art and not just as a specialisation.
+The 19th century was the century of specialization, but long before that, many musicians of the stature of Mozart, Bach or Mendelssohn were already improvisers, composers or musicologists, artists linked to music as an art and not simply as a specialization.

-How do you approach the important concerts that await you in those famous halls you mentioned earlier?
+How do you approach the major concerts that await you in those famous venues you mentioned earlier?

-They are impressive venues, with a lot of character, and you certainly feel a bit small.
-But when the music plays and gives you strength, the environment helps you.
+They're impressive venues, with a lot of character, and you certainly feel a bit small.
+But when the music is playing and giving you strength, the environment helps.
 That first thrill is anecdotal.

-What we want to do is create music in the most beautiful venues and we are excited!
+What we want to do is create music in the most beautiful venues, and we're excited about it!
 We try to live it with absolute naturalness.

 And in Barcelona?

-We are currently in a chamber music programme.
-Then we'll be playing in Girona, in a programme of contemporary music.
+We're currently involved in a chamber music program.
+After that, we'll be playing a program of contemporary music in Girona.
 We're also collaborating on a piece for saxophone quartet and orchestra by Philip Glass, which I think will be performed for the first time in Catalonia.
-A very exciting programme.
+A very exciting program.

-One last question: where does your ambition lead you?
+One last question: where does your ambition take you?

-We would like to assimilate as many styles as possible and go deeper into all these languages.
-We are a saxophone quartet, but we try to get closer to the tradition; for example, that if we play Mozart (even though he didn't write for a saxophone), we could play Mozart in the style he played himself.
+We'd like to assimilate as many styles as possible and delve deeper into all these languages.
+We're a saxophone quartet, but we're trying to get closer to tradition; for example, if we play Mozart (even though he didn't write for a saxophone), we could play Mozart in the style he played himself.
 This, yes, takes time and ambition.

 You also play Bach.